7 min read

 Cross-doc

-Cross-doc allows you to easily pull in tables from other Coda docs so that you can annotate, review, or reference them as needed.
-They support two-way sync, allowing you to edit a table from any doc it’s synced in.
+Cross-doc allows you to easily pull in tables from other docs so that you can annotate, review, or reference them as needed.
+They support two-way sync, so you can edit a table from any doc it’s synced with.
 You can edit, add, or delete rows, and those changes will sync back to the source table.
 You can also pre-filter the set of rows and columns you’d like to Cross-doc from your source table, so only the relevant information is synced.

 A note on terminology